millieTime/cse210-tc/README.md

 Name: Austin Potter
 I'm from washington state, and i'm a software engineering major.
 This is my third semester as a software major and i just started my second year. i don't have too much to say except that i am looking forward to the skills i'll learn in this class. thanks for reading.

+Name: Jared Stadman
+BIO: I am a transfer student from the LDS Business College.
+I am in the Applied Technology degree and should be done by next year.
+I am 24 and am getting married very soon.